Hiya, I’m Jessica.

-Now I’m a Certified Compassion Fatigue Educator (CFE) via The Green Cross.
+Now I’m a Certified Compassion Fatigue Educator (CCFE) via The Green Cross.
 I obtained my training through the Figley Institute, Tend Academy, and the International Association of Trauma Professionals.

 Today I get to help those that help others.
 It’s an honor.

 Master of Science in Adult and Higher Education, University of Southern Maine 2017

 Train the Trainer and Organizational Health in Trauma-Exposed Environments: Essentials, Tend Academy 2015, 2017